ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/regression/regression-models-for-machine-learning.md

  Click the image above for a quick introduction video to this section
 ```

-The sections cover types of regression in the context of machine learning.
+This part covers types of regression in the context of machine learning.
 Regression models can help determine the _relationship_ between variables.
 This type of model can predict values such as length, temperature, or age, thus uncovering relationships between variables as it analyzes data points.

 In this series of sections, you'll discover the differences between linear and logistic regression, and when you should prefer one over the other.